DosX-dev/WebSafeCompiler/README.md

 ![](pics/before_and_after.png)

 ## 📚 Libraries used
-**WebSafeCompiler** relies on cutting-edge libraries to deliver top-tier performance:
+**WebSafeCompiler** uses the following libraries to work with JavaScript codes:
 * **[uglify-js](https://www.npmjs.com/package/uglify-js)**: Provides sophisticated JavaScript preprocessing and minification, compressing your code without sacrificing functionality.
 * **[javascript-obfuscator](https://www.npmjs.com/package/javascript-obfuscator)**: Applies advanced techniques to protect your JavaScript code by obfuscating it, making it significantly harder for attackers to reverse-engineer.

 ## 🛠️ How to install?
 To get started with **WebSafeCompiler**, you'll need to have [Node.js](https://nodejs.org) installed on your system.
 Follow these steps to install the required packages:

 1. **Install Node.js**: Download and install Node.js from [Node.js official website](https://nodejs.org).
 Follow the installation instructions for your operating system.